 Freelance writers are independent agents who write for a wide range of publications and media.
-It’s absolutely one of the best things about being a freelance writer — our freedom to write about the topics we love and leave behind boring assignments and difficult clients.
+It’s absolutely one of the best things about being a freelance writer — our freedom to write about the topics we love and leave behind boring assignments or difficult clients.
 But our greatest strength can be our greatest weakness, because that very independence can also make it difficult to sustain a continuous inflow of writing projects and cash.

 This blog is about the writer website, and why every freelance writer needs one to advertise our services, showcase our writing expertise, support client proposals, and maintain an online presence for our writing business.
 Let’s go.